lh3/bwa/README-alt.md

 For a more complete reference genome, we compiled a new set of decoy sequences from GenBank clones and the de novo assembly of 254 public [SGDP][sgdp] samples.
-The sequences are included in `hs38d4-extra.fa` from the [BWA resource bundle for GRCh38][res].
+The sequences are included in `hs38d6-extra.fa` from the [BWA binary package][res].

-In addition to decoy, we also put multiple alleles of HLA genes in `hs38d4-extra.fa`.
-These genomic sequences were acquired from [IMGT/HLA][hladb], version 3.18.0.
-Script `bwa-postalt.js` also helps to genotype HLA genes, though not to high resolution for now.
+In addition to decoy, we also put multiple alleles of HLA genes in `hs38d6-extra.fa`.
+These genomic sequences were acquired from [IMGT/HLA][hladb], version 3.18.0 and are used to collect reads sequenced from these genes.

-### More on HLA typing
+### HLA typing

-It is [well known][hlalink] that HLA genes are associated with many autoimmunity infectious diseases and drug responses.
-However, many HLA alleles are highly diverged from the reference genome.
-If we map whole-genome shotgun (WGS) reads to the reference only, many allele-informative will get lost.
-As a result, the vast majority of WGS projects have ignored these important genes.
+HLA genes are known to be associated with many autoimmune diseases, infectious diseases and drug responses.
+They are among the most important genes but are rarely studied by WGS projects due to the high sequence divergence between HLA genes and the reference genome in these regions.

-We recommend to include the genomic regions of classical HLA genes in the BWA index.
-This way we will be able to get a more complete collection of reads mapped to HLA.
-We can then isolate these reads with little computational cost and type HLA genes with another program, such as [Warren et al (2012)][hla4], [Liu et al (2013)][hla2], [Bai et al (2014)][hla3], [Dilthey et al (2014)][hla1] or others from [this list][hlatools].

-### Evaluating ALT Mapping

-(Coming soon...)
+By including the HLA gene regions in the reference assembly as ALT contigs, we are able to effectively identify reads coming from these genes.
+We also provide a pipeline, which is included in the [BWA binary package][res], to type the several classic HLA genes.
+The pipeline is conceptually simple.
+It de novo assembles sequence reads mapped to each gene, aligns exon sequences of each allele to the assembled contigs and then finds the pairs of alleles that best explain the contigs.
+In practice, however, the completeness of IMGT/HLA and copy-number changes related to these genes are not so straightforward to resolve.
+HLA typing may not always be successful.
+Users may also consider to use other programs for typing such as [Warren et al (2012)][hla4], [Liu et al (2013)][hla2], [Bai et al (2014)][hla3] and [Dilthey et al (2014)][hla1], though most of them are distributed under restrictive licenses.

 ## Problems and Future Development